ja-nguyen/rcs-sklearn_workshop/README.md

 It's fine to ignore this if you already have the packages above and you don't have any issue importing them in a Jupyter Notebook.
 There may be issues if your Python version is 3.10, which I think is the newest at this time.

+If you plan to work on Google Colab, please ignore this part.

+## Accessing Files
+### Downloading this entire directory
+Click on the green Code button and choose Download ZIP.
+Unzip the folder.
+Change to sklearn_workshop in the drop down menu next to "Applications on"  and launch Jupyter Notebook/Lab and navigate to the folder you downloaded.
+Start with [placeholder].

+### Links to the notebooks on Google Colab:
+[placeholder]

+## Resources

+## Cited Works